Choosing a Server for Your Business

 Having a server in your business can make all of the difference when it comes to efficiency.
 Depending on your decision, it could also restrain, or aid in your ability to expand.
 So where do you start when it comes selecting the best server for your business?
 In this week’s newsletter, we will go over what works best for your business server needs, as well as help guide you to making the right decision.

 Acquiring a server for your business is a big decision, so some nervousness is understandable.
 Choosing the right server depends in large measure on the applications you intend to run on it.
+If all you need is file sharing, as well as some client back up, please refer to last week’s newsletter on NAS.
 Lets say you’re looking into setting up active directory for your business, or in need of large storage requirements, then you’ll want a more robust option such as a tower, rack, or blade server.

 Understanding the functions of a server

 Small to medium businesses need servers that scale to their needs.
 You should not overpay for resources that you do not use.
 You should also have sufficient hardware to deal with growth when it comes to deciding on a server.

 Here are a few benefits of having a server in a SMB environment:

 Storing documents – While this may be one of the more obvious reasons, storing documents is essential for business continuity and data protection.
 This also can help enable employees to work remotely.
 Higher security level – If your business deals with sensitive data that may be irreplaceable, then the “do I need a server” question is probably overdue.
 A server can play a key role in making sure your business data and files are more secure from corruption, loss or unauthorized access.
 Growth – If you have as little as two computers in your business, you could benefit from a server.
 This is especially true if your staff share work-related information, and/or you’re considering adding staff members in the future.

 So, what exactly will your server do?
 Your business is in need of having a server to handle one or more specific tasks such as: